Saturday, May 24, 2014

 Turned on the laptop and checked the FRC’s Wi-Fi Internet.
 While not perfect—satellite Internet never is—it worked, which is more than it did at the 2013 Scrimmage.
 Being able to check the weather is a help, and being able to look at the Cloudy Nights BBS and Facebook can be a Godsend on nights when the weather turns punk.

 I moseyed back out to the field to finish a few other setup tasks, and when that was done, it was lunchtime.
 How was the food?
 Not so hotsky.
 Terrible, as a matter of fact, if (marginally) edible.
 There was a kids’ group spending the day at the FRC, and I reckon the staff decided to do kid-centric meals.
-The burgers at lunch were OK, but the french-fries, which had the consistency of stale Cheetos, had obviously stayed under the heat lamp way too long.
-The chicken strips we had for supper were similarly execrable.
+The burgers at lunch were passable, but the french-fries, which had the consistency of stale Cheetos, had obviously stayed under the heat lamp way too long.
+The chicken strips we had for supper on the first day were similarly execrable.
 Saving grace?
 The salad bar, which was great as always.
-While the food was edible, them chicken nuggets, especially, weren't within a country mile of the Center’s usual Thursday fare, pot roast and mashed taters.
+While the food was edible, the chicken nuggets, especially, weren't within a country mile of the Center’s usual Thursday supper fare, pot roast and mashed potatoes slathered in gravy.

-My lack of sleep Wednesday night was taking a toll after lunch, so I lay down in the room, perusing the latest issue of Sky and Telescope (June 2014; Unk has an article in that issue).
+My lack of sleep Wednesday night was taking a toll after lunch, so I lay down in the room, perusing the latest issue of Sky & Telescope (June 2014; Unk has an article in that issue).
 After a while, I was able to drift off for a nap that lasted almost until supper and the coming of those shoe-leather chicken planks.